Helping Preemies Get Their Sleep in Gear

 It can be stressful for parents when their preemie’s fussiness spikes suddenly, seemingly out of left field.
 It’s not that the hospital nurses were more gifted at calming…it’s because preemies don’t start the normal baby fussy period until they reach their due date.
 Most parents aren’t aware that crying typically accelerates 1 to 2 weeks after bringing a preemie home.

 Fortunately, my 5 S's method for soothing babies will give your little one some of the 4th trimester cuddling she missed, plus an entire 4th trimester of soothing stimulation to keep her happy!
 During the day, I recommend nursing your baby often and giving her an abundance of loving skin-to-skin contact, holding and rocking.
 These are all sweet ways to keep the calming reflex turned on and reduce overstimulation from the sharp noises and commotion of your home.

-Happiest Baby had preemies (and their parents) top of mind when we invented SNOO smart sleeper, the first crib to use responsive technology based on the principles of the 5 S’s.
+Happiest Baby had preemies (and their parents) top of mind when we invented SNOO Smart Sleeper,the bassinet that uses responsive technology based on the principles of the 5 S’s.
 When your little bug stirs, white noise and womb-like motion kick in, to help soothe him back to sleep during those night wakings, so frequent for preemies.
 SNOO also helps stretch sleep longer by mimicking those 4th trimester sensations your early baby craves.

 Independent of SNOO, using a swaddle and white noise are wonderful cues for promoting sleep for preemies.

 Most parents find this advice annoying (sorry!) because they hear it ad nauseam, but nap when you can!
 Preemie parents, more than others, need to prioritize sleep and self-care.
 You’ll more than double your trouble if you or your baby gets sick.